efabless/openlane2/Readme.md

 </p>

 OpenLane is a RTL to GDSII infrastructure library based on several components including OpenROAD, Yosys, Magic, Netgen, CVC, KLayout and a number of custom scripts for design exploration and optimization.
 A reference flow performs all ASIC implementation steps from RTL all the way down to GDSII.

+You can find the documentation [here](https://openlane2.readthedocs.io/) to get started.

 ```python
 from openlane import Flow